Bikeman868/OwinFramework.Pages/README.md

 Dynamic Assets refers to Assets that were not given names at design time.
 These Assets will be given short random unique names at run-time.
-Assuming that your website runs on multiple servers, these Dynamic Assets must be written into the html.
-We are assuming that you want to avoid sticky sessions on the load balancer.
+Assuming that your website runs on multiple servers and you dont want to enable sticky sessions on your load balancer, then these Dynamic Assets must be written into the html.

 ## Module

 This is a grouping of elements.
 The Static Assets for these Elements will be collected together into one file and delivered to the browser on any page that includes any of these elements.
-The Module can be deployed in-page or as a link.You can also choose to collect up all Assets into a single file disregarding module boundaries.
+The Module can be deployed in-page or as a link.
+You can also choose to collect up all Assets into a single file disregarding module boundaries.

 ## Package